JessicaKMcIntosh/awklisp/README.md

 * Add output for monitoring performance.
   Can't tell if something is an improvement if you can't measure it.
-* Add a string data type and string routines.
+* Add a string data type and string routines. - Mostly done.
+Need more functions.
 * C style for loops would be an interesting addition. startup has a for-each loop.
 * More math primitives.
-* Include other files.
-So startup and other libraries could be loaded on demand.
+* ~~Include other files.
+So startup and other libraries could be loaded on demand.~~ - This is done. `(source "file_name.scm")`
 * Adding break and continue for loops would be an interesting challenge.

+## COPYRIGHT

+All original files are still copyright (c) 1994, 2001 by Darius Bacon.

+Anything I, Jessica K McIntosh, have produced is in the public domain.

 ## Original readme